5 Excel Presentation Tips for Reports

 3. Highlighting and Borders

-To call attention to sections of data in your spreadsheets, such as summary totals, use color highlighting along with a border to make that section stand out.
+To call attention to sections of data in your spreadsheets, such as summary totals and conditional formatting, use color highlighting along with a border to make that section stand out.
 You can also create a key to describe what different highlight colors mean.
 Colors are visually appealing and draw the audience’s eyes to the specific information that you want to show them.
 If you provide a color-coded key, then they can easily determine what they’re looking at.

 Sparklines are small charts or graphs inserted as the background of a single cell.
 Sparklines are useful for illustrating trends or patterns in a data table without creating a full chart.
 And, unlike charts, sparklines are automatically printed along with the worksheet.
 Sparklines can be used to show trends or maximum and minimum values.
 Since sparklines don’t take up as much space as traditional charts and can be placed next to the data being described, they can be an effective tool for analysis.

-With the tips above, you can format your Excel spreadsheets to make a big impact on your audience.
+With the Excel data presentation tips above, you can format your Excel spreadsheets to make a big impact on your audience.
 If you’d like to learn more about Excel and how you can use it for presentations, contact ONLC today.